 Large rooms, hallways, and different exposures along with the doors and windows can affect the temperature of your “microclimate.”
 Indoor areas are colder or warmer than other areas in a home or office.
 Even within a room, some areas are colder or warmer than the rest of the room.

 When placing a plant or warming a room, be aware of the different temperatures throughout the indoor area.
 Keeping an area around 72 degrees is ideal for most indoor plants.

-Office buildings sometimes have the temperature turned down on weekends and can cause chilling, which harms the plants.
+Office buildings sometimes have the temperature turned down on weekends and, most the time causes chilling, which harms the plants.

 Drafts are a problem for plants as well.
-Drafts that are too cold or too warm can cause dropping of leaves, flowers, or flower buds.
+The can be too cold or too warm can cause the dropping of leaves, flowers, or flower buds.
 As a rule, plants are prone to be damaged if they end up in the corner where heat gets trapped.